andreipfeiffer/react-native-webview-android-file-upload/README.md

 ## @todo

-The default accepted mime types are `"image/*, video/*"`, which doesn't not include sounds.
+The default accepted mime types are `"image/*, video/*"`, which don't include `audio`.
 This default could be customized from the React Native Component and maybe we can default to `"*/*"`.

 [dahjelle]: https://github.com/dahjelle/react-native-android-webview-file-image-upload
 [lucasferreira]: https://github.com/lucasferreira/react-native-webview-android